-Finished the Kemono Jihen anime and now you’re wondering where it ends in the manga?
-You want to dive straight into the story’s continuation without missing a single crucial detail.
-It can be confusing to find the exact starting point.
+Finished the Kemono Jihen anime and now you’re wondering where it ends in the

 Key Facts

-- Definitive End Point: The anime’s first season concludes its narrative by adapting the events of manga Chapter 21.
+- Definitive End Point: The anime’s first season concludes its narrative by adapting the events of

-- Skipped Content: The anime adaptation completely omits several chapters, most notably Chapter 10 and Chapter 16, which contain important character development.
+manga readers is to begin reading from Chapter 20, as the anime heavily censored the backstory presented in this chapter.- Skipped Content: The anime adaptation completely omits several chapters, most notably Chapter 10 and Chapter 16, which contain important character development.

-- Season 2 Speculation: As of 2026, there has been no official announcement regarding a second season of the anime.
+manga is an ongoing series, meaning there is a significant amount of story content that has yet to be animated.- Season 2 Speculation: As of 2026, there has been no official announcement regarding a second season of the anime.

 What Manga Chapter Does Kemono Jihen Anime End On?